The Theory of Bodily Tides. The Models and the Physics: Conclusions

 \section{Conclusions}

-In our model, we operate with the {\emph{overall}} quality factor $\,Q\,$ that describes both components of the tidal friction -- those associated with the ``tangential" and ``radial" lags.
-By the ``tangential" lag we understand the angle $\,\delta_1\,$ subtended at the planet's centre between the satellite and the bulge.
-It emerges because the {\emph{location}} of the bulge lags.
-The ``radial" lag is called into being by the fact that the {\emph{height}} of the bulge lags too.
-(This latter lag exists only for noncircular orbits, and vanishes after an orbit gets circularised.)
-Our model is based on the observation that the overall quality factor $\,Q\,$ is interconnected, via the standard relation (\ref{420}), not with the ``tangential lag" $\,\delta_1\,$, but with the {\emph{total}} lag $\,\delta\,$ introduced as $\,\sqrt{(\mbox{{tangential~lag}})^{\textstyle{^2}}\,+\,(\mbox{radial~lag })^{\textstyle{^2}}\,}\,$.

-The model also employs an {\emph{instantaneous}} tidal frequency $\,\chi\,$, which is a function of the true anomaly $\,\nu\,$ of the satellite, -- a concept vaguely prompted by the WKB method in quantum mechanics.
-We {\emph{define}} this instantaneous tidal frequency $\,\chi\,$ as the quantity, insertion whereof in (\ref{term}) or (\ref{8}) gives the correct dissipation rate.
-This definition yields the expression (\ref{14}) for $\,\chi\,$ through the satellite's orbital elements and the true anomaly.
-For a circular equatorial orbit, the right-hand side of that formula reduces to the well known expression $\,2|n\,-\,\omega_p|\,$.

-So defined total lag $\,\delta\,$, instantaneous frequency $\,\chi\,$, and the {\emph{overall}} quality factor $\,Q\,$ are always (i.e., for an arbitrary eccentricity and inclination of the moon) connected among themselves by the same relations (\ref{419} - \ref{420}) as in the trivial case of an equatorial circular orbit.
-This has enabled us to circumvent the difficulties of the standard, Kaula-expansion-based tidal theory by completely avoiding whatever decomposition of the tide.
-The instantaneous tidal frequency $\,\chi(\nu)\,$ and the instantaneous overall quality factor $\,Q(\chi)\,=\,Q(\,\chi(\nu )\,)\,$ are the only frequency and the only $\,Q\,$ factor entering the solution.
-This model is the only means of escape in nonlinear situations where the quality factors of the harmonics are badly defined (i.e., when the ``Goldreich's admonition" is in force -- see subsection 2.2 above).

-Within our model we permit the overall quality factor and, therefore, both the overall angular lag $\,\delta\,$ and the time lag $\,\Delta t\,$ to depend upon the instantaneous tidal frequency $\,\chi\,$.
-While in the Gerstenkorn-MacDonald-Kaula theory the geometric lag is postulated to be constant, in the Singer-Mignard theory it is the time lag that is assumed constant.
+While in the MacDonald theory the geometric lag is postulated to be constant, in the Singer-Mignard theory of tides it is the time lag that is assumed constant.
 However, neither of these two choices conform to the geophysical data within the frequency band of our interest.
-As the overall angular lag $\,\delta\,$ is inversely proportional to the tidal $\,Q\,$ factor, the actual frequency-dependence of both $\,\delta\,$ and $\,\Delta t\,$ is unambiguously defined by the frequency-dependence of $\,Q\,$.
+As the angular lag $\,\delta_1\,$ is inversely proportional to the tidal $\,Q\,$ factor, the frequency-dependence of both $\,\delta_1\,$ and $\,\Delta t\,$ is unambiguously defined by the frequency-dependence of $\,Q\,$.